 Here is an interesting fact – Residential Status and not citizenship is the sole determining factor for imposing the tax.
 In other words, foreign citizens who have earned income in India are also subject to tax.
 However, the domain or criteria of residential status of India keeps on changing from Budget to Budget usually.

-As per the latest law, that is FY 2020-21, Non-Resident Indians (NRI) shall include Individual of Indian Origin:
+As per the law, in FY 2020-21, Non-Resident Indians (NRI) shall include Individuals of Indian Origin:

 ‘Residents but Not Ordinary Residents’ (RNOR) shall include people of Indian origin: